SBangarh/Concrete-Strength-Analysis/README.md

 I wanted to focus on "less" complex models than neural networks as I am still learning and want to get the basics down.
 Eventually, I would like to explore neural networks to answer how to maximize compressive strength of concrete

 I initially explored ensemble methods as I though they'd pick up on relations better and that there no clear linear relationships.
 EDA showed that there was a lot of correlation among input vairables and this was a hint to explore dimensionality reduction (eg PCA).
+Mostly, trying to play with models and obtain a model that is at least 80% accurate.

 Once I discovered a model that worked, I began trying to optimize the model for better results.

 ## Results